donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 ## Pjax

-Using [jQuary-pjaxpjax](https://github.com/defunkt/jquery-pjax "Jquary pjax") is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
+Using [jQuary-pjaxpjax](https://github.com/defunkt/jquery-pjax "Jquary pjax") is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajaxed html.
 It then updates the browser's current URL using pushState without reloading your page's layout or any resources (JS, CSS), giving the appearance of a fast, full page load.
 But really it's just ajax and pushState.
 Developed by Github Co-Founder [Chris Wanstrath](https://github.com/defunkt "defunkt"), and is in all Github pages.

 ## What is pjax and why we should use it